michael2012z/BitBible/markdown/Etheridge/files/Titus.md

 9. Let servants to their masters be submissive in every thing, and please them, not contradicting,

-10. nor pilfering; but let them show their good-trustinessShararhun tobo. in every thing, that they may adorn in every thing the doctrine of Aloha our Saviour.
+10. nor pilfering; but let them show their good-trustiness

-11. FOR the all-saving grace of AlohaOr, the grace of Aloha saving all. hath appeared to all men,
+11. FOR the all-saving grace of Aloha

 12. and teacheth us to deny wickedness and the lusts of the world, and to live in this world in purity, and in rectitude, and in the fear of Aloha,

 13. while expecting the blessed hope and the manifestation of the glory of the great God and our Saviour Jeshu Meshiha;

-14. who gave himself for us, to redeem us from all iniquity, and to cleanse unto himself a new people,Amo chadtho. who are zealous of good works.
+14. who gave himself for us, to redeem us from all iniquity, and to cleanse unto himself a new people,

-15. These speak, and require,Or, exhort. and maintain with all authority, and no man shall despise thee.
+15. These speak, and require,

 ## Titus 3